|

 Plus, there are a few other curveballs that can challenge the idea that property value always goes up.
 While land may be a limited resource in that there’s no more of it being produced, housing can still flood the market.
 In an ABC Nightline interview (3/26/2006), Yale scholar Robert Schiller suggested that an increase in the number of houses being built may soon cause a dramatic fall in prices.

 Does that mean you should steer clear of real estate investing for a while?
 Of course not!
 That’d be letting fear get best of you, another excuse to wait, don’t wait to buy property.
 Instead, use this information to your advantage.
 For instance, when you’re scouting an area for properties, one of the things you should take into consideration is the rate of housing development.
-If, based on your research, you see that the supply of housing will soon exceed demand, then you might want to wait until that point passes, and then immediately swipe up opportunities to buy houses when property values have already dropped dramatically in the area.
-There might be a golden nugget hidden in that downturn, but you must be well-informed enough to spot it!

 The ideal thing to do is to avoid bandwagons.
 In fact, stay ahead of the bandwagons.
-You don’t want to be buying apartment houses when apartment houses are the craze, perhaps because a New York Times article pointed to them as a golden opportunity and now everybody and their mother is looking to invest in an apartment house.
-You’ll have lots of competition, and the high demand will drive the prices up.
-You want to buy an apartment house right before they become popular, so you can be one of the sellers demanding a high price tag when everyone else is buying.
+You don’t want to be buying condos when condos are the craze, perhaps because a New York Times article pointed to them as a golden opportunity and now everybody and their mother is looking to invest in a condoe or convert an apartment complex into a few condos.

-Look for investment opportunities with benefits that are not so obvious to the naked eye.
-Choose your properties wisely.
-Property value may not ALWAYS go up each year, due to a particular cycle, but it usually does for those who can recognize potential where others see waste over the long run.
+Property value may not ALWAYS go up each year, due to a particular real estate cycle, but property values usually go higher in the long run for those who can recognize potential where others see a worn down property.

 |